 - Good location—it’s the South for this girl!

 - My major (graphic design, although I also considered art with a design concentration)

 Some of these college search criteria are more important than others.
 So, to begin with, just look for one or two of these criteria in the pamphlets you get.
 Of course, not everything about a college will be covered in a single letter or brochure, so don’t completely cross off a school until you receive several mailings from them!

-Remember: this is marketing
+Remember: This is marketing

-Every college mailing has one goal: to get you to go to their school.
+Every college mailing has one goal: to get you to attend their school.
 They want the best and brightest to congregate there, and so their mailings will, hopefully, make them look flat-out awesome.
 Does this mean that they aren’t flat-out awesome in actuality?
 No way!
 However, these schools might not be flat-out awesome for you.
 What’s the takeaway?
 Make sure you consider all those subjective things with a grain of salt.
-Meaning if a school says they have a “friendly atmosphere where you are not just a number!” you really need to get a sense for that “friendly atmosphere” on your own, like through a campus visit, because, well, every school says that!
-(The objective stuff, like lists or majors or number of students, you can usually take at face value.)
+Meaning if a school says they have a “friendly atmosphere where you are not just a number!” you really need to get a sense of that “friendly atmosphere” on your own, like through a campus visit, because, well, every school says that!
+(The objective stuff, like lists or majors or the number of students, you can usually take at face value.)
 How a school markets itself is a great way to get a “feel” for who they are, to learn details, and to decide which colleges to visit—but it shouldn’t be your only factor in the eventual college decision.
 Don’t forget to do your research, connect with current students, and make your college visits before picking your school or crossing a possible school off for good.

 No matter how many letters you see in your mailbox tomorrow, keep in mind that it’s just the beginning.
 Don’t let the stack stress you out!
 You have time to consider your options, and soon you’ll establish your best process for picking which schools to consider.
 For now, simply try to enjoy the first impressions.